Bitcoin Verdict

 What Does a Bitcoin Node Actually Do?

-Validates every transaction
+Checks every transaction

-Stores a complete copy of the blockchain
+Keeps a full copy of the blockchain

 Why Running a Node Matters